pwnerguy/pwnerguy.github.io/_posts/2025-10-08-vh-myexpense.md

 Once we identify the victim machine it would be optimal to use **settarget** to set the target IP in the Polybar.

-Usually, if the machine returns a TTL of 64 it's a Linux machine.
-If it returns a TTL of 128 it's a Windows machine.
-We can also use the util [**whichSystem**](https://github.com/Akronox/WichSystem.py).
+When we ping a machine that is in our local network, normally:
+* TTL 64: Linux machine.
+* TTL 128: Windows machine.
+We can also use the [**whichSystem**](https://github.com/Akronox/WichSystem.py) script.

 ![](/assets/images/vh-myexpense/whichSystem.png)